Grades / Grade Point

 |The following symbols are substitutes for grades.
 They are not grades:|

 |N||No grade or invalid grade (assigned only by the Registrar)|

 The symbol “I” (Incomplete) is assigned when, for reasons beyond the student’s control, the student is unable to fulfill all the normal course requirements.
 The situation warranting an “I” must be a medical condition, an equipment problem, or other mitigating circumstance that is patently demonstrable to be beyond the student’s control.
 This symbol is not used to provide time for completion of extra work beyond the normal course requirements for improving the student’s grade, or to permit the student to avoid probation, suspension, or dismissal.
 The “I” symbol should not be assigned unless the amount of incomplete work can reasonably be completed in the time period allotted for an “I” grade without additional extensions.
 Extensions of “I” grades should only be granted in rare cases where additional and unanticipated circumstances beyond a student’s control have prevented completion.
-The symbol “X” (Absence from Final Examination) is assigned only in cases where illness or an unforeseen emergency precludes the student’s appearance at the scheduled examination.
-All records of the symbols “I” or “X” must be cleared by the specified deadline of the next term; if they are not, grades of “F” will be recorded by the Registrar.
+All records of the symbols “I” must be cleared by the specified deadline of the next semester or term; if they are not, grades of “F” will be recorded by the Registrar.

-The symbol “P” (In Progress) is assigned only in a limited number of approved courses which require more than one term for completion.
-Unless the “P” is removed by the end of the second succeeding term, a grade of “F” will be recorded.
+The symbol “P” (In Progress) is assigned only in a limited number of approved courses which require more than one semester or term for completion.
+Unless the “P” is removed by the end of the second succeeding semester or term, a grade of “F” will be recorded.

 Change of Grade